pliu/k8soperators/README.md

 This project assumes basic familiarity with Kubernetes.
-If you are new to Kubernetes, it would be helpful to read about the high-level model of how Kubernetes works (e.g. how it models the actual state of a cluster, both the hardware and the applications that are running within it, and how it constantly reconciles its observed state with some desired state).
+If you are new to Kubernetes, it would be helpful to read about the high-level model of how Kubernetes works (e.g., how it models the actual state of a cluster, both the hardware and the applications that are running within it, and how it constantly reconciles its observed state with some desired state).
 There is also a sister project to help familiarize oneself with Kubernetes: